seclab-ucr/Patchlocator/README.md

 `~/Patchlocator$ python Fiber_input.py [repo] [branch] [targetkernel1] [targetkernel2] ...`

 - *targetkernel*: path to target binary kernel. targetkernel/boot (binary image) is the binary image.
-We can have multiple target kernels here.
+We can have multiple target kernels here. (eg. examples/target_kernel_binary/)

 **Note**: The user can change the setting of [refsourcepath] [refkernelpath] [config] in Fiber_input.py.